Tenant’s Simple Declaration Regarding Security of Tenure

 In general, tenants of commercial premises have security of tenure, which means they have the right to remain in occupation of the premises at the end of the term of the lease and can apply to court for a new lease to be granted.
 The landlord can only resist such an application on certain grounds.
 However, the landlord and tenant can agree that the lease will be granted without security of tenure.

 The Tenant’s Simple Declaration Regarding Security of Tenure is made in response to the Landlord’s Notice to Exclude Security of Tenure.
 In it, the tenant confirms that it has received and read the Landlord’s Notice and accepts the consequences of entering into a lease with no security of tenure.

 See the Guidance on Excluding Security of Tenure for details of the procedure that must be followed in order to ensure that the tenant does not acquire security of tenure.

-This document is in open format.
+This Tenant’s Simple Declaration Regarding Security of Tenure is in open format.
 Simply enter the relevant details where indicated by dotted lines and then sign the Declaration.
 The remainder of the form (starting from “Notice that sections 24 to 28 etc.”) should not be altered.

 Once you have purchased access to the appropriate document folder click on the “Download Document” button below.
 You will be asked what you want to do with the file.
 It is recommended that you save the document to a location of your choice prior to viewing.